-Are you thinking about purchasing a mini milling machine?
-If so, you’re not alone.
-This is a popular piece of machinery for many manufacturers and engineers, as it helps to produce parts that are more complex than the average 3D printer can handle.
-In this guide, we will give you some background on mini milling machines, what they are used for, how they work, and what features to look out for when purchasing one.
-You’ll have everything you need to know to purchase your own mini milling machine with confidence.
+Milling machines are popular with many manufacturers and engineers, as they help to produce parts that are more complex than the average 3D printer can handle.
+In this guide, we will give you some background on milling machines including what they are used for, how they work, and what features to look out for when purchasing one.
+You’ll have everything you need to know to purchase your own milling machine with confidence.

-Milling machines are powered machine tools that are designed to mill or carve material using a rotating blade, cutting tools, and/or abrasives.
-Often made of cast iron, milling machines feature heavy-duty construction, variable speed engines, and cutting tools that move along the x- and y-axis.
+Milling machines are powered machine tools that are designed to mill or carve material.
+Mills use a variety of cutting tools, including rotating blades, drills, and even abrasives.
+The best mills feature high-quality cast iron construction, variable speed engines, power feeds, and cutting tools that move along the x- and y-axis.
 Milling machines are used in a variety of roles from woodworking to metalworking.

 Vertical mills use a rotating cutting tool that most closely resembles a drilling machine or drill press.
 The drill chuck is mounted on a gantry above the bed of the mill and is lowered into the workpiece.
 The cutting tool is generally a single-pointed milling cutter.
 Depending on the specifications of the particular mill, milling machines have a tool head speed of anywhere from 500 to 50,000 RPM.